Dealing with Staff & Budget Cuts

 Exploring this topic, Dan Allenby (AGN) led an online discussion with industry leaders John Feudo (UMass Lowell), Jocelyn Kane (Yale University), and Heidi Hansen McCrory (Furman University) as they offered perspectives, shared experiences, and tackled important questions.

-Register now for your entire team to learn how to dealing with staff & budget cuts.
+Register now for your entire team to learn how to deal with staff & budget cuts.

 WHAT YOU'LL DISCOVER

-- How can teams do more with less in the year ahead?
+- Ideas for how teams can do more with less in the year ahead

 - And more!

 John Feudo serves as the Chief Advancement Officer at UMass Lowell and is responsible for leading the university’s first-ever fundraising and engagement campaign.
 He was formerly the Senior Vice President of Development and Chief Development Officer for United Way of Massachusetts Bay, one of the top organizations within the global network of United Way affiliates.
 Prior to arriving at United Way, he spent eight years at his undergraduate alma mater, Boston College, as both Associate Vice President for Alumni Relations, and later as Senior Development Officer.
 Feudo holds graduate degrees from Boston College and Lesley University, and is an award-winning speaker and author, having published six books in the field of advancement.

 Managing Director of the Yale Alumni Fund, Yale University

 Jocelyn Kane has been at Yale University for more than nine years, and before taking on the role of Managing Director, led the Yale College Alumni Fund.
 Previously she served as the Director of Annual Giving at Trinity College and as the Manager of Individual Giving at AFS Intercultural Programs.
 She's an active member of the Annual Giving Directors Consortium (AGDC) and holds a Master's in Direct Marketing Communications from New York University as well as a Bachelor's in English and History from Colby College.